Dhowes24/MealHub/README.md

 Following a professional UI/UX designer's specifications MealHub uses the SwiftUI framework to create an intuitive and user-friendly design, ensuring a seamless and enjoyable experience for users of all levels.

-## Available on App Store for IPhone
+## Available on App Store for iPhone
 https://apps.apple.com/us/app/mealhub/id6477729202